-Another important bold italicised term is machine precision, which denotes the relative precision to which real floating-point numbers are stored in the computer, e.g., in an implementation with approximately 16 decimal digits of precision, machine precision has a value of approximately 10^{-16} .
+Another important bold italicised term is machine precision, which denotes the relative precision to which double precision floating-point numbers are stored in the computer, e.g., in an implementation with approximately 16 decimal digits of precision, machine precision has a value of approximately $10^{-16}$ .

-The precise value of machine precision is given by the function X02AJF.
-Other functions in Chapter X02 return the values of other implementation-dependent constants, such as the overflow threshold, or the largest representable integer.
+The precise value of machine precision is given by the routine X02AJF.
+Other routines in Chapter X02 return the values of other implementation-dependent constants, such as the overflow threshold, or the largest representable integer.
 Refer to the X02 Chapter Introduction for more details.